 | MONDAY, AUGUST 1, 2016

 In the hot tub, last night.
 Dave and I were talking about Joe's Dexcom.
 We are currently waiting for a new receiver, as our last one has lost it's volume.
 It seems it is plenty loud to alert for a high, but is barely buzzing for a low.
 When our Dexcom has adequate volume, Dave and I will take turns manning it at night.
 When I man the CGM, it alarms.
 I eventually wake up.
 I deal with the alarmed for issue.
 When Dave mans the CGM, it alarms.
 I eventually wake up.
 I kick Dave. he wakes up.

 | FRIDAY, JULY 29, 2016

 In the fog of my blissful sleep, I hear something.
 It's important.
 I recognize that as I slumber.
 I try to remain asleep, but my mind searches for the implications of the sound.
 It's 1:37 am.
-My subconscious knows to to be on "high alert". which required a new pump site.and a correction dose of insulin.
-It's 1:37 am.
-Joe is low.
-I catalogue the day.
+My subconscious knows to to be on "high alert".
+Joe just participated in a power skating camp this evening.with a failed site.which resulted in a HIGH blood sugar. which required a new pump site.and a correction dose of insulin.
+This may, or may not, end up with unstable blood glucose readings.